Witness: Bribes helped Fox execs get soccer TV rights - WHIZ News

 Prosecutors are expected to question Burzaco until at least Friday, after which it will be the defense attorneys’ turns.

-The New York-based Fox Corporation, which sold its international channels during a restructuring in 2019, has denied any involvement in the bribery scandal and is not a defendant in the case.
+The New York-based Fox Corp., which split from a subsidiary of international channels during a restructuring in 2019, has denied any involvement in the bribery scandal and is not a defendant in the case.

+The company said in a statement that it has cooperated fully and respects the judicial process, noting the international channels were part of what was then known as 21st Century Fox before the corporate reshuffle.

+“This case involves a legacy business that has no connection to the new FOX Corporation,” the statement said.

 So far, more than two dozen people have pleaded guilty and two people have been convicted at trial in connection with a U.S.-led investigation into tens of millions of dollars in bribes and kickbacks at soccer’s highest levels.
 Four corporate entities have also pleaded guilty.
 Four other companies were charged but reached agreements with the government to avoid prosecution.